Position: Head Coach

-Individually, Clemson has had 18 Top 10 NCAA National Tournament finishes in Penley’s career, including Bryson Nimmer’s seventh place finish in 2018.
-That includes the NCAA Championship by Charles Warren in 1997, and his number-two finish in 1998.
+Individually, Clemson has had 18 Top 10 NCAA National Tournament finishes in Penley’s career, including Bryson Nimmer’s seventh-place finish in 2018.
+That also includes the NCAA Championship by Charles Warren in 1997 and his number-two finish in 1998.
 Kyle Stanley finished second in 2007 and 2009 and won the Ben Hogan Award in 2009.

 Penley has to rank as the best combination player-coach in Clemson history next to the legendary Banks McFadden.
 In the 1930s McFadden was an All-American in football and basketball and coached the Clemson basketball team for nearly a decade.
-Penley was chosen All-ACC as a Tiger golfer and has led Clemson to nine ACC titles as a coach.
+Penley was chosen All-ACC as a Tiger golfer and has led Clemson to 10 ACC titles as a coach.
 He is one of only two coaches in Clemson sports history to do this (former women’s track Wayne Coffman is the other).
-He has played for and coached Clemson in the NCAA tournament.

 In addition to the success of his former players on the PGA Tour, former Penley players have brought national distinction to the school in national amateur tournaments.
 Chris Patton won the 1989 United States Amateur, while Danny Ellis advanced to the finals in 1993.
 Doc Redman gave Penley two US Amateur Championships with his extra holes win in 2017 at Riviera.

 Kevin Johnson, who was inducted into the Clemson Ring of Honor in 2017, won the US Public Links championship in 1987, and Trahan won the same event in 2000.
 Corbin Mills won the Public Links in 2011.
 Ben Martin was a finalist at the 2009 US Amateur and played in the 2010 Masters.

-Over the years, Penley’s program has produced 62 All-America selections (including Nimmer in 2019 and Jacob Bridgeman in 2020), including at least two in 11 of the last 23 years.
+Over the years, Penley’s program has produced 62 All-America selections (including Nimmer in 2019 and Jacob Bridgeman in 2020).
 Stanley was a first-team selection in 2007 and 2009.
-Stephen Behr was named an All-American in 2016.
-Redman earned third-team honors in 2017, while Bryson Nimmer and Carson Young were honorable mention selections.
-Redman, Nimmer and Turk Pettit all received recognition in 2018.
+Stephen Behr was named an All-American in 2016 and was a first-team academic All-American.